BlairLeduc/picocalc-rogue/README.md

 B  J  N
 ```

-The movement keys are based on the standard vi editor movement keys, with the addition of diagonal movement.
+The movement keys are based on the standard vi editor movement keys, with the
+addition of diagonal movement.

 Combining a movement with the `Shift` key allows you to run in that direction
 until you hit something; such as a wall, an item or a monster.
+The `Shift`
+modifier does not work with the arrow keys.

-The `Ctrl` combination allows you to move in the specified direction and stop
+The `Ctrl` modifier allows you to move in the specified direction and stops
-if you before you hit something or come across an item or monster next to your
+before you hit something or come across an item or monster next to your
 path.

-Use `?` to get a list of available commands.

-Use `/` to identify things on the screen.
+This modifier does work with the arrow keys.

 To get started, read the [A Guide to the Dungeons of Doom](GUIDE.md).